BELLA: Black box model Explanations by Local Linear Approximations: BELLA

-\paragraph{Step 1: Computing the distances.} To compute the neighborhood of the input data point, we need a distance measure.
+\textbf{Step 1: Computing the distances.} To compute the neighborhood of the input data point, we need a distance measure.
 A good starting point is to have all numerical features on the same scale so that each feature contributes to the distance measure in the same range.
 Therefore, we first standardize all numerical features to have a mean of 0 and a standard-deviation of 1.

-To compute the distances, we employ the generalized distance function~\cite{harikumar2015k}, which consists of three separate distance measures to account for numerical, categorical, and binary data types, as follows:
+To compute the distances, we employ the generalized distance function~\citep{harikumar2015k}, which consists of three separate distance measures to account for numerical, categorical, and binary data types, as follows:

-Here, $m_n$, $m_c$ and $m_b$ are the number of numerical, categorical, and binary features, respectively.
-The distance measure for the numerical attributes $d_{n}$ is the $L1$ norm $d_{n}(x_{1}, x_{2} ) = |x_{1} - x_{2}|$, which is preferred over $L2$, as it is more robust to outliers~\cite{hopcroft2014foundations}.
-For categorical features, $d_{c}$ is the distance measure~\cite{ahmad2007k}, which takes into account the distribution of values and their co-occurrence with values of other attributes.
-The distance between two values $x$ and $y$ of an attribute $A_i$ with respect to attribute $A_j$ is given by:
+Here, $m_{\textit{num}}$, $m_c$ and $m_b$ are the number of numerical, categorical, and binary features, respectively.
+The distance measure for the numerical attributes $d_{\textit{num}}$ is the $L1$ norm $d_{\textit{num}}(x, x' ) = |x - x'|$, which is preferred over $L2$, as it is more robust to outliers~\citep{hopcroft2014foundations}.
+For categorical features, $d_{c}$ is the distance measure~\citep{ahmad2007k}, which takes into account the distribution of values and their co-occurrence with values of other attributes.
+The distance between two values $a$ and $a'$ of an attribute $A_i$ with respect to attribute $A_j$ is given by:

-Here, $P(A_j \in \omega | A_i=x)$ is the conditional probability that attribute $A_j$ will take a value from the set $\omega$ given that the attribute $A_i$ takes the value $x$. $\omega$ is a subset of all possible values of attribute $A_j$ that maximizes the sum of the probabilities.
-Since both probabilities can take values from $[0, 1]$, we subtract 1 in order to arrive at $\delta^{ij}(x,y) \in [0,1]$.
-Lastly, for binary features, we use the Hamming distance:
+Here, $P(A_j \in \omega | A_i=a)$ is the conditional probability that attribute $A_j$ will take a value from the set $\omega$ given that the attribute $A_i$ takes the value $a$. $\omega$ is a subset of all possible values of attribute $A_j$ that maximizes the sum of the probabilities.
+Since both probabilities can take values from $[0, 1]$, we subtract 1 in order to arrive at $d_c^{ij}(x,x') \in [0,1]$.
+Lastly, for binary features, we use the Hamming distance: $d_{h}(x, x')=1$ if $x = x'$, and zero otherwise.
+In Line $1$ of Algorithm~\ref{alg1}, the function \textit{ComputeDistances} returns the distances by Equation~\ref{eq:distance}.
+Note that our distance measure does not take the label into account.
+This is because there can be data points with different feature values and a similar prediction.
+In such cases, BELLA provides the explanation for the “correct” local neighborhood.